Cosmo-Tech/Babylon-End-User-Doc/docs/guides/create_update_solution.md

     url: https://dev.api.cosmotech.com/phoenix/v3-0
 ```
 The `kind` key must be one of these: Organization, Solution, Workspace, WebApp, Dataset - it decides which
-resource will be deployed with specification listed below. `namespace` key gives information that identifies
+resource will be deployed with specification listed below.
+Note that the type of resource must always start with capital letter.
-the deployment: state, context and platform.
+`namespace` key gives information that identifies the deployment: state, context and platform.

-Then, each file declares resource configuration under `spec` key, e.g., in organization deployment file:
+Then, each file declares resource configuration under `spec` key, specifically in the `payload` section,
+e.g., in organization deployment file:

 ```yaml
 kind: Organization